nickbrandt/GitLab/doc/development/elasticsearch.md

 To avoid downtime, GitLab is working on to allow multiple indices to function at the same time.
 Whenever the schema changes, the admin will be able to create a new index and reindex to it, while users still searches using the older stable index.
 Any data updates would be forwarded to both indices.
 Once the new index is ready, admin can mark it as the read node where search takes place, and remove the old index.

-This is also helpful for migrating self-hosted elasticsearch server onto AWS.
+This is also helpful for migrating to new servers, e.g. moving to/from AWS.

 Currently we are on the process of migrating to this new design.
 Everything is hardwired to work with one single version for now.